IcaroKume/test-react/README.md

 # test-react
-A sample project using react, alt and webpack.
+A sample project using react, alt, router and webpack.